What is quality

 Use a Quality Control Specification Sheet.
 It should include the following:

-Final quality control –Packing & assortmens, Fabric defects, Workmanship defects, General defects, Measurement deviations
+- Final quality control –Packing & assortments, Fabric defects, Workmanship defects, General defects, Measurement deviations

 On top of the parameters above, you need to add extra if you have a sustainable approach, such as formaldehyde levels and pH range.

 It is your responsibility to check the manufacturer’s work, while the goods are still in the factory, and specifically before the entire bulk production is made.
 It’s ideal to be present in the factory before they start sewing the full production run to make sure everything is as intended and if there are any problems they can be corrected at once.
-Include your quality requirements in your terms of agreement.
+Include your quality requirements in your Terms of Agreement (ToA templates are available in the Member Zone).

 The above is only applicable to products but you should have quality standards for all aspect of your business.
 E.g. customer service, shipping, returns etc.